kevinrobayna/adventofcode/README.md

 ## Structure

-I'm currently using the [aoc2md](https://github.com/kevinrobayna/aoc2md) cli so that I can download the problem description and the input.
+I'm currently using the [aoc2md](https://github.com/kevinrobayna/aoc2md) cli so that I can download the problem description, the input and a template for the solution.

-For example for the year 2021 and the day 5 I'd execute `aoc2md -y 2021 -d 5` so that the cli would download the problem in the folder 2021
+For example for the year 2021 and the day 5 I'd execute `aoc2md -y 2021 -d 5 -lang ruby` so that the cli would download the problem in the folder 2021

-Although I use a script to setup every day so that I avoid myself copying and pasting the same template over and over again.